stephenkostas/liferay-docs/develop/tutorials/articles/230-web-experience-management/02-displaying-custom-assets-with-display-pages/02-defining-fields-to-contribute.markdown

-The `JournalArticleLastEditorNameAssetDisplayContributorField` meets all of the requirements as described above and also has a reference to `UserLocalService` which it needs to access the user data for determining who really was the last editor of the asset.
+The `JournalArticleLastEditorNameAssetDisplayContributorField` meets all of the requirements as described above and also has a reference to `UserLocalService` to access the user data for determining who really was the last editor of the asset.
 Your Asset Display Contributor Field could also contain additional logic or references needed to provide the necessary information for the methods being implemented.